-Recall that Brzozowski et al. [3] have shown that, for an n-state DFA language L, the worst case state complexity of the two-sided ideal $\Sigma^L\Sigma^$ is $2^{n-2}+1$.
-This corresponds to the case of having error radius zero (r=0) in Theorem 4.1.
-Lemma 4.2 requires a linear size alphabet whereas the lower bound for the error free case is obtained with a three letter alphabet [3].
-As in Theorem 3.1 in the lower bound result of Lemma 4.2 we can select A to be a DFA if we allow d to be a quasi-distance.
+Recall that Brzozowski et al. [4] have shown that, for an n-state DFA language L, the worst case state complexity of the two-sided ideal $\Sigma^L\Sigma^$ is $2^{n-2}+1$ .
+This corresponds to the case of having error radius zero (r=0) in Corollary 12.
+Differing from here, Brzozowski et al. [4] defines state complexity (which they call quotient complexity) in terms of the size of the minimal complete DFA.
+However, the lower bound with r=0 coincides with the result of Corollary 12 because, for a nonempty language L, the minimal DFA for $\Sigma^L\Sigma^$ does not have a dead state.
+Lemma 10 and Corollary 12 require a linear size alphabet whereas the tight lower bound for the error free case is obtained with a three letter alphabet [4].

-5 Conclusion
+5. Conclusion

 We have given a tight lower bound construction for the state complexity of a neighbourhood of a regular language.
 The construction uses a variable alphabet of size linear in the number of states of the NFA.
 The main open problem for further work is to develop lower bounds for neighbourhoods of languages over a fixed alphabet.
-For radius one Hamming neighbourhoods an improved upper bound and a good lower bound using a binary alphabet were given by Povarov [17].
+For radius one Hamming neighbourhoods an improved upper bound and a good lower bound using a binary alphabet were given by Povarov [18].

 Our lower bound for the approximate pattern matching problem was obtained by modifying the lower bound construction for neighbourhoods of a regular language.
-This was, roughly speaking, made possible by the choice of the distance function and the language definition where the strings must contain the symbols a_1, \ldots, a{n-1} in this particular order.
+This was, roughly speaking, made possible by the choice of the distance function and the language definition where the strings must contain the symbols $a_1, \ldots, a{n-1}$ in this particular order.
 Similar constructions will be more challenging if restricted to a fixed alphabet.